thingsboard/thingsboard.github.io/docs/trendz/guide/occupancy-analysis-of-the-building.md

 **Task definition** - Analyze occupancy rates for different areas within a hotel and predict hourly occupancy rates for the upcoming week.

-{% include images-gallery.html imageCollection="energy-analytic-dashboard" showListImageTitles="false" %}
+{% include images-gallery.html imageCollection="building-occupancy-dashboard" %}

 ### Implementation plan
 * Compute hourly occupancy rate as a percent from max capacity for each area.